josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 Kris Hardey ([email redacted])

+Kris and his team focused on attacking access to the PEB and PEB readers (the ES&S iVotronic uses a small device called a personal electronic ballot (PEB) to both activate the machine for each voter, as well as transmit the ballot style to the unit so that it displays only the races that the voter is entitled to vote on).

+They first hooked up a hardware debugger ([PICkit 3][11], debugger/programmer) to various chips on the PEB or PEB reader cirtcuit boards.

-PEB access, PEB readers. microcontroller in the PEB: PIC 16f873.
-Able to pull firmware from one of them... the other two were garbage (Security fuses may have been blown).
-Got the firmware off of one and have decompiled it, looks reasonable.
-Atmil AT58db161b SPI Flash memory chip.
-Chip for IR TI IR1000.
-Not yet pulled the flash off of the Atmil chip.
+The microcontroller in the PEB is a `PIC16F873`.
+They were able to pull firmware from one of the chips.
+The other two were garbage; the security fuses on the chips may have been blown to prevent reading out the software.
+They got the firmware off of one of the chips and have decompiled it.
+It looks reasonable, but they did not have time to do much more before the village closed shop on Sunday.

-Pin out: PICKit 3, debugger/programmer.

-PEB: programmer header, pin 1, pgd; pin 2, mclr/vpp; pin 3, not sure; pin 4, pgc; pin 5, pgm; pin 6, vss; pin 7 bdd.
+There is a flash memory chip on the board, an Atmel AT58DB161B SPI Flash memory chip (JLH: Not sure the AT58 exists; maybe this should be [AT45DB161B][12]).
+Chip for the IRdA port (IR input/output) is the [TI TIR1000][13].
+They had not yet pulled the data off of the flash memory off of the Atmel chip.

+Here is the pin out (using the PICkit 3):

+For the PEB (chip pin, chip function):

+* pin 1, `pgd`
+* pin 2, `mclr/vpp`
+* pin 3, not sure
+* pin 4, `pgc`
+* pin 5, `pgm`
+* pin 6, `vss`
+* pin 7, `bdd`

+For the PEB reader:

+* pin 1 & 2, unsure (didn't use)
+* pin 3, `pgc`
+* pin 4, `pgd`
+* pin 5, `vss`
+* pin 6, `vdd`
+* pin 7, `mclr/vpp`
-PEB reader: pin 1 & 2, unsure (didn't use); pin 3, pgc; pin 4, pgd, pin 5 vss, pin 6 vdd pin 7 mclr/vpp. pin 1 used j3 screen on the PEB reader PCB. pgm pin is not connected to the header, connected with a jumper.
+* pin 1, `pgm` (unlabeled; used `j3` screen on the PEB reader PCB.
+Pin is not connected to the header, instead connected with a jumper).

-Toolchain for reading (IDE toolchain): Microchip MPLabX
-Decompilation: gputils
+Toolchain for reading (that is, IDE toolchain) was [Microchip MPLAB-X][14] and for decompilation they used [gputils][15].

-PEB reader: PIC model 18f2455.
-Able to pull the firmware off of one of those as well.
-Have not decompiled, security fuses may be set here.
+PEB reader: PIC model: [PIC18F2455][16].
+They were Able to pull the firmware off of one of those as well.
+Have not decompiled, security fuses may be set here, in which case it will be garbage.

 # Premier AccuVote-TSx